Neural Integral Equations: Artificial Dataset Generation

 \subsection{Lorenz System}

-Lorenz is a 3-dimensional system of ordinary differential equations, for modelling atmosferic convection.
-Furthermore, this system is chaotic which means that small variations of initial conditions can significantly affect the final trajectory.
-The system is described by:
+The Lorenz system is a 3-dimensional system of ordinary differential equations, for modelling atmosferic convection.
+Furthermore, this system is known to be chaotic, which means that small variations of initial conditions can significantly affect the final trajectory.
+The system is given by:

-We decided to sample 100 random initial conditions, and run the system with the same parameters.
-See code below, which was adapted from \url{https://github.com/gboeing/lorenz-system}, and example visualization with default hyperparams.
+We have sampled 100 random initial conditions, and have solved the system with the same fixed parameters.
+Our code was adapted from \url{https://github.com/gboeing/lorenz-system}.
+An example visualization with default hyperparams is given in Figure~\ref{fig:3d_lorenz}.